Statistical Inference for Maximin Effects: Identifying Stable Associations across Multiple Studies: Introduction

 Inference for the shared component of regression functions was considered under multiple high-dimensional linear models \citep{liu2020integrative} and partially linear models \citep{zhao2016partially}.
-As a significant difference, our proposed method does not require $\{b^{(l)}\}_{1\leq l\leq L}$ in \eqref{eq: multi-group model} to share any similarity, and our model is more flexible in modeling the heterogeneity of multi-source data. \cite{peters2016causal,rothenhausler2018anchor,arjovsky2019invariant} constructed models satisfying certain invariance principles by analyzing the heterogeneous data.
-Distributional robustness without the pre-specified group structure has been studied in \cite{gao2017wasserstein,sinha2017certifying} by minimizing a worst-case over a class of distributions.
+In contrast, our proposed method does not require $\{b^{(l)}\}_{1\leq l\leq L}$ in \eqref{eq: multi-group model} to share any similarity, and our model is more flexible in modeling the heterogeneity of multi-source data. \cite{peters2016causal,rothenhausler2018anchor,arjovsky2019invariant} constructed models satisfying certain invariance principles by analyzing the heterogeneous data.